MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 1. Take a minute to review the console output generated by the ContosoOrderProcessor application.

-    The application displays the entire order processing workflow, including configuration details and processing steps.
-Notice the log messages that show how secrets are being used throughout the application.
+    The application logs the entire workflow process, including configuration details and processing steps.
+Notice that some messages expose secrets.
 For example, you can see connection strings, API keys, and other sensitive information being logged to the console.

 1. Add a file named **OriginalConsoleOutput.txt** to the root of your project.